Data sharing and way forward

 Case-by-case evaluation and discussion under CDA

-Should data look promising, we will return with a suggestion to sign a Confidentiality Disclosure Agreement (CDA) in order to continue with a more detailed follow-up discussion.
+Should data look promising, we will return with a suggestion to sign a Confidentiality Disclosure Agreement (CDA) in order to continue with a more detailed follow-up discussion to assess how working together could be of benefit to you, to us and most importantly to patients.